ticky/wishlist/README.md

 Technology Notes
 ----------------

-Most of what is in the parent project, [preact-webkit-template]
+Most of what is in the parent project, [preact-webkit-template](https://glitch.com/~preact-webpack-template), will be true ;)